RodrigoCamposRodrigues/feupbook/README.md

 # Feupbook

+Project developed for the course of Databases and Web Applications (LBAW) @FEUP.

+## Project Vision

 At the heart of our project vision for Feupbook is the unwavering commitment to creating an innovative and vibrant social network tailored specifically for the students of the Faculty of Engineering at the University of Porto (FEUP).
 We envision Feupbook as a dynamic and inclusive online ecosystem, revolutionizing the way FEUP students connect, share, and engage within their academic community.

 ## Project Components